SSQ Insurance: 1986–1995: general insurance and restructuring

-1996-2002: prescription drug insurance and Canadian debut
+1996–2002: prescription drug insurance and Canadian debut

 The introduction of the mixed public and private plan in 1997 profoundly changed this sector of the insurance market.
 In 2000, SSQ signed an agreement with its first panCanadian group.
 To reflect its sustained growth and broadening scope, the company changed its name to SSQ Financial Group in 2001, and the Canadian venture continued with new offices opening in Toronto in 2002.

-2003 to today: growth and expansion
+2003 to 2020: growth and expansion

 In 2003, SSQ Financial Group was named among the 50 best managed companies in Canada.
 SSQ also launched its Health InSight program in a bid to be actively involved in the health and wellbeing of its customers, and received authorization to offer individual savings plans in Ontario and to organizations with a federal jurisdiction.
 In 2012, SSQ and the Fonds de solidarité FTQ jointly acquired AXA Life Insurance, and renamed it SSQ Insurance.
 The transaction added products and services to SSQ's offering, in addition to rebalancing the company's internal organization and positioning it within the Canadian market.
 SSQ Financial Group has acquired several other companies in recent years, including Finance & Indemnisation and assurancevoyages.ca.

 SSQ Tower, located in Longueuil, was inaugurated in 2016.

 In 2017 a decision by SSQ Insurance came under criticism by medical professionals and popular newspapers.
 It involves the denial of the claim of paralysis through injuries sustained in a 7 meters fall.
 At the time, the patient was covered under against paralysis under his mothers' insurance policy.
 SSQ Insurance has since been sued in connection with this decision.

 In 2018, SSQ Financial Group changes its name and becomes SSQ Insurance.
 This change reflects the primary purpose of SSQ and ensures a positioning of the company in Canada.

+2020: Merger and end

+In January 2020, SSQ Insurance merged with La Capitale Insurance to become Beneva, which saw the end of SSQ Insurance name.

 Products and services

-SSQ Insurance offers financial products and services across Canada:
+SSQ Insurance offered financial products and services across Canada: